 Verification procedure

-The verification is carried out to assess retrospectively whether the food system has worked properly and where possible improvements lie.
-The verification is established by going through, combining, and analyzing the various checks, measures taken, investigations, and .
+The is carried out to assess retrospectively whether the safety system has worked properly and where possible improvements lie.
+The verification is established by going through, combining, and analyzing the various checks, measures taken, investigations, and complaints.
 The verification takes place at least once a year.

 Verification content: